Desmond121/CEESS/README.md

 # CEESS
-Chemical Engineering Experiments Simulation System
+Chemical Engineering Experiments Safety Simulation

 This is my graduation project as well as a milestone for my conversion from CE to CS.